-Meplaylist appoints Mathew Knowles, Kiladejo Into Executive Team
+Meplaylist Appoints Mathew Knowles, Kiladejo Into Executive Team

 The group signed to Laface records and Pink’s debut album, Can’t Take Me Home, went multi-platinum.

-Michael also consulted on the early development of Amy Winehouse and has written, produced and collaborated in an executive capacity with artists, including Jermaine Stewart and Kool & the Gang.
+Michael also consulted on the early development of Amy Winehouse and has written, produced and collaborated in an executive capacity with artistes, including Jermaine Stewart and Kool & the Gang.

 Speaking on his new role at Meplaylist, he said: “It is immensely gratifying to be embarking on this venture, at a time when Africa holds so much untapped potential to yield the next generation of global superstars.